 While many plant-based meat alternatives today use wheat gluten, there are plenty that use soy protein and pea protein (both gluten free) to give their products the desired texture.
 This is where it’s essential that anyone with celiac disease or gluten sensivitity read labels carefully, because, as you’ll see, some products by the same brand contain wheat gluten, others are certified gluten free.

-In this article, I’ll share what’s gluten-free — and what’s not gluten free — in the plant-based “meat” work to help you on your journey to eat less meat.
+In this article, I’ll share what’s gluten free — and what’s not gluten free — in the plant-based “meat” work to help you on your journey to eat less meat.

 Are Impossible Burgers Gluten Free?